keemarice/PowerOutages/README.md

   frameborder="0"
 ></iframe>

-*Choropleth Map: Average Power outage duration by state.
-The midwest has long power outages!*
+*Choropleth Map: This plot shows the average power outage duration by State.
+The Midwestern and North Eastern states have a higher average outage duration.*

 <iframe
   src="assets/bivariate3.html"
   width="800"